-In this case, the call date was the 30th June 2019 at a price of 101.
-Knowing that this was a possibility, as time proceeded towards this call date, the price of the bond declined from highs of around 104 in mid-2018 towards the call level.
+In this case, the call date was the 30th of June 2019 at a price of 101.
+Knowing that this was a possibility, as time proceeded towards this call date, the price of the bond declined from highs of around 104 in mid-2018 toward the call level.

-After the call had passed, the next scheduled redemption was the maturity date on the 30th June 2020.
-With the restriction of the 2019 call having passed, and the short time to maturity, the price of the bond was freed and rose once again.
+After the call had passed, the next scheduled redemption was the maturity date on the 30th of June 2020.
+With the restriction of the 2019 call having passed and the short time to maturity, the price of the bond was freed and rose once again.